 Before we dive into the challenges, let’s touch on the structure of a family business.
 The founders are considered Generation 1 (G1).
 As you move down the line, you have family members working for other family members.
-When you have someone working for their parents, in-laws, aunts or uncles that is Generation 2 (G2).
+When you have someone working for their parents, in-laws, aunts or uncles, that is Generation 2 (G2).
 While the classifications continue down the line (G3, G4, G5, and so on), I find the most challenging transitions tend to revolve around G1 and G2.

 The founders (G1) have the hardest time exiting the business.
 Handing over the reins to G2 can be like pulling teeth.
 Many times the official handoff is only ceremonial, with the original founder staying involved in the day-to-day operations.
 Their inability to transition often taints the culture or limits the abilities of the new family member taking over.

 Additionally, bloodline-based business comes with certain spoken or unspoken expectations depending upon the culture.
 These come into play as the business extends into G2 and beyond.
-Many times the preceding generation expects their lineage to continue working in the business, filling their shoes if you will.
+Many times the preceding generation expects their lineage to continue working in the business, filling their shoes, if you will.

 For the following generations, leaving the business isn’t solely a career decision.
 It plays into family relationships.

 I’ve worked with clients where G2 will be excommunicated from the family or removed from the will if they leave the business.
 G2 feels trapped in a future where exiting will cause more problems than it’s worth.
 I don’t blame them.
 There are a lot of relationships in the mix.
-Siblings, kids with parents, in-laws, and spousal politics blend into business decisions.
+Siblings, children with parents, in-laws, and spousal politics blend into business decisions.
 This blending can cause dysfunctional family dynamics.

 Those surface when someone wants out.

 The difficulties of mixing family and business are real.
 Communication and thoughtful planning are essential to navigating the two, particularly when it comes to succession planning and exits.
-The worst experiences stem from bottled up emotions that are held in.
+The worst experiences stem from bottled-up emotions that are held in.
 One day, that individual reaches their limit and explodes.
 When individuals hit that point, a downward spiral ensues.
 Words are said that cannot ever be taken back.
 Relationships are severed.
 Families are fractured beyond repair.